Lime Slurry is the latest trend that is here to stay and I am so excited to show you how to lime slurry a brick fireplace in just one weekend!

 Is lime caustic?

 As with any product you use in your home, you want to take necessary steps to protect yourself during application.
-That being said, my husband and I have applied Romabio lime wash and lime slurry to masonry surfaces and have not had any reaction so far.
+That being said, my husband and I have applied Romabio Classico Limewash and Lime Slurry to masonry surfaces and have not had any reaction so far.
 And we have let our boys apply the lime wash as well.

 But it's always wise to take precautions when introducing a new product in case you have an allergic reaction.